 Living standards improve along with developments in technology.
 However, this development results in an increase in consumption habits.
-A 40% increase in the demand for water is expected until 2030. in an infected eminor trading that in labors, who will not dealer in the demining on water is expected on the 2000.
+A 40% increase in the demand for water is expected until 2030.
 One of our most critical natural resources, water is the fundamental content of our products, and an indispensable element of our production.
-Aware of the impact of the sustainable use of water on the sustainability of our business, we fully support TCCCS ultimate goal of replensioning every drop of water we use' with the aim of minimizing our negative impact on water, which is a high-priority topic for us, and sustaining water-efficient operations.
+Aware of the impact of the sustainable use of water on the sustainablely of our business, we fully support TCCCs ultimate goal of replenishing every drop of water we use with the aim of minimizing our negative impact on water, which is a high-priority topic for us, and sustaining water-efficient operations.
 At all of our plants, we consider the impact of the climate crisis on water sources in the basins where our plants are located.
 On this basis, every year we develop water saving programs in line with the Operational Excellence Culture, make investments, and implement them.
-In 2020, we saved approximately 104,000 m3 of water in the countries in which we operate
+In 2020, we saved approximately 104000 m2 of water in the countries in which we operate.